lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

 Setting study details
 ##################################

 When creating or editing a study, you can set the value of the following fields.
 Below is more information about each field.
-This form is used for both internal Lookit studies and both synchronous and asychronous external studies.
+This form is used for both Lookit and jsPsych internal studies, and both synchronous and asychronous external studies.

 =============================